TensorMixedStates: a Julia library for simulating pure and mixed quantum states using matrix product states: Features

-We thus decided for a double interface: (i) a high-level interface allows designing professional simulations in a few lines of code as demonstrated in section~\ref{sec:high}. (ii) a low-level interface gives access to all the features of the library as we now explain.
+We finally decided on a double interface: (i) a high-level interface allows one to design state-of-the-art simulations in a few lines of code as demonstrated in Sec.~\ref{sec:high}. (ii) a low-level interface gives access to all the features of the library as we now explain.